 Loss of floodplain, riparian habitat, and river complexity resulting from a range of agricultural and urban development over the decades.
 In addition to poor fish passage at dams on the tributaries, this has resulted in a Threatened listing for Spring Chinook salmon under the Federal Endangered Species Act.

-Water quality violations for temperature, bacteria, and mercury, and a continued increase in pesticides, as well as emerging contaminants such as flame retardants.
+Water quality violations for temperature, bacteria, and mercury.
+Increases in pesticides, as well as emerging contaminants such as flame retardants.

 A massive Superfund site in Portland Harbor - with 10 miles of contaminated sediments polluted with historic chemicals such as PCBs, DDT, and oil-based pollutants.